 Follow the step-by-step instructions below to create a single-page checkout:

-Step 1: Import a checkout template
+Step 1: Create a new funnel and import a checkout template

 Go to FunnelKit ⇨ Funnels and click on the ‘Create New Funnel’ button.